2018-2019 ACC Basketball Preview

 Jim Larranaga took Miami to their third consecutive NCAA Tournament last season, but the loss of two players to the NBA Draft could find the Hurricanes searching for answers that aren’t yet on the roster.

 The early departures are going to hurt Miami at both ends of the floor; offensive efficiency could plummet substantially, while defending the 3 point line will become more of a challenge as well.
 Brown was also the team’s leading rebounder, so that could become even more of a problem than it already was (the Hurricanes were 169th in rebounding margin).
-Overall, Miami will still have enough talent to be competitive, but another influx of talent may be necessary to the Hurricanes to return to the NCAA Tournament.
+Overall, Miami will still have enough talent to be competitive, but another influx of talent may be necessary for the Hurricanes to return to the NCAA Tournament.

 2017-2018: 25-10, 11-7 (tie for 3rd) in the ACC; lost to Kansas in the Sweet 16